Trump makes unconventional pick to oversee ‘deep state’

 Dating from his time as spokesman for former U.S. Ambassador to the U.N.
 John Bolton, Grenell has had an antagonistic relationship with members of the media, whom he frequently criticizes for perceived liberal bias.
 He has issued demands for retractions and corrections over unfavorable reports later confirmed to be accurate.

-Last month, he took to Twitter when The Washington Post reported the Trump administration threatened to impose a 25 percent tariff on vehicles manufactured in three European countries, including Germany, unless they met U.S. demands for actions against Iran.
+Last month, he took to Twitter when The Washington Post reported the Trump administration threatened to impose a 25% tariff on vehicles manufactured in three European countries, including Germany, unless they met U.S. demands for actions against Iran.

 Grenell slammed the Post reporter who wrote the story for “Fake News.”